2024 Alabama vs. Vanderbilt football game: Third quarter

 Alabama started the second half with greater offensive efficiency, beginning when Emmanuel Henderson returned the kickoff to the 46-yard line, giving Alabama good field position.
 Milroe connected with Germie Bernard and Robbie Ouzts for consecutive first downs, pushing into Vanderbilt territory.
-Williams made his first two receptions of the game, a 13-yard catch to the Vanderbilt 25, and an 11-yarder into red zone territory.
+Coleman-Williams made his first two receptions of the game, a 13-yard catch to the Vanderbilt 25, and an 11-yarder into red zone territory.
 Milroe finished the drive with a 14-yard touchdown run, narrowing Vanderbilt's lead to 23–21 with 12:01 left in the quarter.

 Vanderbilt's subsequent possession began from their 25, with Robinson sacking Pavia on first down.
 Despite this setback, the Commodores converted their eighth 3rd down of the game to continue the drive.
 Despite nearly converting another third-and-long, a dropped pass forced Vanderbilt to punt from midfield.
 The drive consumed 5:46 of game time, maintaining Vanderbilt's time of possession.

 Alabama's next drive began with poor field position from their own 4-yard line.
 The Crimson Tide faced a third-and-9 from their own 5-yard line when Milroe's subsequent pass on third down was ruled an illegal forward pass as he had crossed the line of scrimmage, resulting in a loss of downs and a punt.
 Vanderbilt capitalized on the resulting good field position at the Alabama 45-yard line, with Pavia finding Junior Sherrill behind Alabama's defense for a 36-yard touchdown reception in a 4th-and-1 situation.
 The touchdown extended Vanderbilt's lead to 30–21, with 2:53 remaining in the quarter.

-Alabama moved quickly down the field after from their 25 after a touchback, culminating in a 58-yard touchdown reception by Williams, who broke two tackles along the sideline enroute to the end zone.
+Alabama moved quickly down the field after from their 25 after a touchback, culminating in a 58-yard touchdown reception by Coleman-Williams, who broke two tackles along the sideline enroute to the end zone.
 This play brought Alabama within two points of Vanderbilt at 30–28, with 1:01 left in the quarter.
 As the quarter drew to a close, Vanderbilt began another drive at their 25, with Pavia executing a shovel pass play to Eli Stowers on a 33-yard catch-and-run while breaking multiple Alabama tackles on the final play of the quarter.